Adorable Mini Dachshund Puppy Looking for New Home

 Dachshunds get along with other dogs.
 Frequent playdates as a youngster can help prevent your Dachshund from developing a Napoleon complex around larger dogs.
 Careful raising will also ensure your pet can play amiably with kids.
 Doxies do not have patience with ill-mannered children, unlike some other breeds.

 The Dachshund’s forebearers were around as early as the 1400s, but Germany took a strong interest in developing a badger-hunting dog 300 years later.
 Dachshunds likely originated as a cross between French pointer-type dogs, the Basset Hound, and the German Pinscher.
 German breeders actively selected dogs for shorter legs, soil-resistant coats, a terrier-like tenacity and gameness, and floppy ears.
 All characteristics created a dog ideal for hunting badgers, famous for their ferocity and harrowing defense of their burrows.
 The US and UK were more interested in the Dachshund for sale as a pet and show animal rather than as a working dog.
 They bred Dachshunds down in size from 35-plus pounds to under 30.
 Moreover, they introduced the long-haired variety in the 1800s, possibly using spaniel infusions.
 Still, later, came the wirehaired Dachshund that may have had terrier ancestors to get their wiry coats. `Dachshunds joined the AKC in 1885 but did not take off in popularity until the 1930s.
+Dachshunds are known by a variety of nicknames.
+So if you are looking for a wiener dog for sale, doxie puppies for sale, or a sausage dog for sale or even a weiner dog, it always refers to a dachshund.

 Appearance of Dachshund for Sale